 World corporate top R&D investors: Paving the way for climate neutrality

 A series of methodological documents have been published to help design and interpret IP-related statistics in an accurate manner.

 The OECD Patent Statistics Manual (2009) capitalises on new patent statistics and promotes the harmonisation of methodologies.
 It addresses issues regarding the complexity of patent data and provides statisticians and analysts with guidelines for building and analysing patent-related indicators.
 The manual is available in English, French and Spanish.

 The OECD/STI Micro-data Lab contains records on IP rights documents from several administrative sources encompassing patents, trademarks and design rights.
 While patent data mainly rely on the Worldwide Statistical Patent Database (PATSTAT) maintained by the EPO, trademarks and design registrations are gathered from different IP offices (IP Australia, JPO, OHIM, USPTO).

 Several patent-related dataset are made available to researchers upon request (from a secure password-protected server).
 The datasets can be used as a complement to other existing patent data sets (e.g. PATSTAT).
-Please fill in the short on-line form to get access to the data.
+Please fill in this short online form to get access to the data: